 Dentistry: The Common Dental Terms to Know

-Total Care Dentistry, and our dedicated dental team want you to have the best dental experience possible, but we know that sometimes that might be a bit difficult if you’re not sure what your dentist or dental team are saying.
+Total Care Dentistry, and our dedicated dental team of local dentists in virginia beach, va want you to have the best dental experience possible, but we know that sometimes that might be a bit difficult if you’re not sure what your dentist or dental team are saying.
 So, to help you better understand the dental language, we have provided the definitions to the following dental terms:

 Dental filling: A dental filling is a restorative treatment that repairs your tooth after it has been attacked by tooth decay.
 There are different types of fillings available, including composite resin and silver amalgam fillings, and they can successfully restore your tooth and improve your oral health.

 Dental crown: A dental crown is a restoration that is also known as a tooth cap.
 This cap is placed over a tooth that has been worn down, decayed, or broken.
 It covers the entire surface of the tooth, looks completely natural, and boosts the appearance of your smile.

 Dental bridge: A dental bridge is a restoration that replaces your missing teeth and fills the gap in your smile without the need for surgery.
 The appliance is made of two dental crowns and one or more false teeth.
 It is anchored by the remaining teeth on both sides of the gap in your smile, and it makes eating, talking, and smiling much easier.

 Tooth decay: Tooth decay is a common but serious dental issue that attacks your teeth and creates cavities.
 This issue typically develops when you have poor oral hygiene, consume too much sugar, or leave the plaque on your smile untreated.
 It’s best to eliminate tooth decay from your tooth as soon as possible; otherwise, tooth extraction will be necessary.